codefresh-io/docs.codefresh.io/_docs/gitops-integrations/container-registries/amazon-ecr.md

 ### IAM Role integration

-* Dedicated IAM Role for ECR integration
+* IAM Role for ECR integration
-  Amazon ECR integration in Codefresh requires a dedicated Identity and Access Management (IAM) Role with permissions to the ECR registry.
+  Amazon ECR integration in Codefresh requires an Identity and Access Management (IAM) Role with permissions to the ECR registry.

-  Before configuring the ECR integration for Codefresh GitOps, define the IAM Role for ECR integration in trusted relationships with `Effect: Allow` and `Action: sts:AssumeRole` on the EKS cluster.
   For details, see [Create the ECR integration IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html){:target="\_blank"}.

+* Other IAM roles
+  Once you have an IAM Role for ECR integration in Codefresh, you can use a different IAM role if that Role can assume the IAM ECR integration role.
+  To use an IAM Role assigned to the Service Account used by app-proxy for example, the Role must be explicitly configured with a trust relationship to `assumeRole` of the IAM ECR integration role - even if the other IAM Role uses the same IAM Role for ECR integration.

   For example:
 ```yaml